Fishkeeping is a fairly well-established hobby that most people are familiar with, but what about frog-keeping?

 In their native habitat, they live in freshwater areas.
 Generally in quiet pools off streams or in still, shaded water in areas of lowland rainforest.

-These are fully-aquatic frogs, so they live their life completely in the water, unlike many frog species who spend much of their time on dry land.
+They are fully-aquatic, so they live their life completely in the water, unlike many frog species who spend much of their time on dry land.
 They do occasionally come up for breaths of air, but they can probably survive no more than 15 minutes out of the water.

 While we’ve talked about their native habitat, any African dwarf frog you buy in the United States is likely to have been bred in captivity, which is great as it preserves the native population.